- Fastly Status

 - how logging should be performed and where server logs should be sent (as specified by an rsyslog endpoint)

-- custom Varnish configuration language (VCL) files if custom VCL is enabled
+- custom Varnish configuration language (VCL) files

 - how conditions are mapped and used for a service at various times (e.g., during request processing, when Fastly receives a backend response, or just before an object is potentially cached)